wp-plugins/cyclone-slider-2/README.txt

 5. Slideshow Settings

 == Changelog ==

+= 2.8.2 - 2014-01-10 =
+* New.
+Added testimonial slide type.
+Now you can create testimonial sliders.
+* New.
+Added support for testimonial slides in Dark and Standard templates.
+* New.
+Added Spanish translation by Gabriel Gil.
+* New.
+Added Serbo-Croation translation by Borisa Djuraskovic.
+* Change.
+Added a few responsive tweaks in admin.css for the template selection area.
+* Change.
+Removed unused codes.

 = 2.8.1 - 2014-01-02 =
 * New.
 Added ability to disable related videos in YouTube slide.